klaudiosinani/prioqueue/readme.md

 ## Description

-ES6 implementation of the priority queue queue structures with TypeScript support.
+ES6 implementation of the priority queue data structures with TypeScript support.

 Come over to [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.